 5. Let people decorate

 In an office, our work spaces are personal spaces.
 Keeping them personalised helps us maintain individuality.
 They’re also an expression of character, an important part of company culture.
 To that end, staff should be encouraged to sort and display however they wish, within reason, in order to create their own little niche.
 Common areas can be livened up by mutual consent.
-Client-facing areas should be made less stark.
+Make client-facing areas less stark.
 Entertainment areas ought to be aesthetically pleasing.
 Bare walls shouldn’t surround a room.
 Since it’s a new place, let staff have some harmless fun with it.

 6. Make equipment shine again